MSA-LMC/365Aspects/README.md

-# 🏆 ACM Multimedia AVI Challenge 2025 - Track2: Interview Performance Assessment
+#  Listening to the Unspoken: Exploring 365 Aspects of Multimodal Interview Performance Assessment

+**[MM 2025]** The official implementation for the paper titled: "Listening to the Unspoken: Exploring 365 Aspects of Multimodal Interview Performance Assessment"

-ACM Multimedia AVI Challenge 2025 Track 2: Interview Performance Assessment - Championship Solution
+🏆 Championship Solution of ACM Multimedia AVI Challenge 2025 Track 2: Interview Performance Assessment

 ## 🎯 Project Overview

-The task of this track is a multi-input, multi-label regression task.
+The task of Interview Performance Assessment is a multi-input, multi-label regression task.
 Given videos in which subjects respond to both generic and personality questions, the objective is to develop models and algorithms to evaluate five job-related competencies:

 - Integrity
 - Collegiality